Group members

 FodiT

 Tamas spent his Campus Mundi PhD secondment in the group in Manchester in 2017.
 His research focused on heterogeneous catalysis in flow reactors with integrated membrane-based separation.
-LinkedIn profile.
+He co-authored a publication on Nanofiltration‐enabled in situ solvent and reagent recycle for sustainable continuous‐flow synthesis, ChemSusChem, 2017, 10, 3435.